Afterpay Merchant Terms of Service

 “Intellectual Property” means rights in relation to trade marks, domain names, business names, goodwill and reputation, designs, patents, copyright, processes, methods, inventions, product formulations and all other rights or forms of protection having an equivalent or similar nature or effect in any country in the world, whether registered or unregistered and including all rights of action, powers and benefits of the foregoing.

 “Material Adverse Effect” means any event or circumstance which (i) is likely to materially and adversely affect Merchants ability to comply with any obligations under these Scheme Rules; or (ii) is likely to materially and adversely affect Merchants business, operations, property, condition (financial or otherwise) or prospects (including any such events or circumstances that will or are likely to result in Merchants being subject to an Insolvency Event).

-“Merchant” means the legal entity who has executed a contract with PSP and is leveraging the Services in connection with such contract.
+“Merchant” means the legal entity who has agreed to terms and conditions governing its use of services provided by Square and is leveraging the Services in connection with such terms and conditions.